Medically reviewed by Drugs.com. Last updated on Oct 31, 2022.

 Types of psychiatric hallucinations:

 - Visual means seeing things, such as a person or object that is not real.
-The person may also see an object that is real but that looks different to him than it does to others.
+The person may also see an object that is real but that looks different to him or her than it does to others.

 - Olfactory means smelling something that is not real.
 The smell may make the person gag or choke if it is not pleasant.
-He may smell something good, such as food or flowers.
+He or she may smell something good, such as food or flowers.

 Call 911 for any of the following: